General Gardening Tips

 Plant perennial and bulb vegetables: asparagus crowns, bare-root strawberries, rhubarb and horseradish, artichokes, onion sets, garlic and shallot bulbs.

-Set out cool season vegetable starter plants: arugula, Asian greens, broccoli, cabbage, garlic, kale, lettuce, onions, peas, spinach, Swiss chard.
+Transplant cool season vegetable starter plants when nighttime temperatures stay above freezing, or plant them under cover for a head start: arugula, Asian greens, broccoli, cabbage, garlic, kale, lettuce, onions, peas, spinach, Swiss chard.
 All hardy herbs can be planted now: mint, oregano, parsley, rosemary, sage, sorrel, thyme, etc.